ares466/aws-notes/appservices_containers/IOT.md

 IOT enables event-driven integration with other AWS services using rules.
 Rules can be used to match events within the IOT Gateway bus and trigger custom actions involving other AWS services.

-The AWS `IOT Gatway` is a component that the sensors interact with.
+The AWS `IOT Gateway` is a component that the sensors interact with.

 ![AWS IOT](../static/images/iot.png)